Entromorgan/SignFi/README.md

 valData = {testCsi,testWord};
 ```

 4. Set neural network layers and training options.
 MATLAB 2017b or newer versions are needed to use `batchNormalizationLayer()` for network layers and `ValidationData` for training options.
-For `trainingOptions`, `ExecutionEnvironmnet` can be `cpu`, `gpu`, or `parallel`.
+For `trainingOptions`, `ExecutionEnvironmnet` can be `'cpu'`, `'gpu'`, or `'parallel'`.
 ```matlab
 % Neural network layer settings layers = [imageInputLayer([M N S]);